MSREnable/GazeHid/README.md

 ## Running

-The sofware device driver (swdevice.exe) needs arguments to run.
-You can pass in the aruments as two seperate values, such as `VID_1234 PID_5678`.
-As a single value you could similarly use `VID_1234&PID_5678`.
-Change the VID and PID to match your device.
+The sofware device driver (swdevice.exe) needs no arguments to run.
 Also note that `swdevice.exe` needs to be run from an administrative prompt or from Visual Studio running in administrator mode.

 Once running, you will see a prompt similar to this: